Korean Americans: Small-scale immigration around 1884

-Around 1884, following the establishment of diplomatic relations between the US and Korea (then referred to as Chosen) through the Treaty of Peace, Anmity, Commerce, and Navigation, a small number of diplomats entered the US as part of the 1883 Korean special mission to the United States.
+Around 1884, following the establishment of diplomatic relations between the US and Korea (then referred to as Chosen) through the Treaty of Peace, Amity, Commerce, and Navigation, a small number of diplomats entered the US as part of the 1883 Korean special mission to the United States.
 Included among the members of this mission were Min Yong-ik and Yu Kil-chun, the latter of whom stayed in the US for several years to study, making him the first Korean exchange student in the US.